By Pastor Dean Rudloff,

 The Lake County Mental Health Task Force, The North Shore Mental Health Group

-While mental health is of year-round importance, Mental Health Awareness Month provides a dedicated time for people, organizations, and communities to join their voices to broadcast a message of mental well-being.
-This week’s message from The Lake County Local Mental Health Task Force and The North Shore Mental Health Group focuses on Mental Health Support.
+While mental health is important to address year-round, Mental Health Awareness Month provides a dedicated time for people, organizations, and communities to join their voices to broadcast a message about mental well-being.
+This week’s message from The Lake County Local Mental Health Task Force and The North Shore Mental Health Group focuses on Finding Help as it concerns Mental Health.